-Residents told us they feel safe at home, walking in the local area and travelling 69% in 2016/17
+• 69% of residents told us they feel safe at home, walking in the local area and travelling (69% in 2016/17)

-- delivering community safety services and programmes that involve residents including... - promoting responsible drinking in our communities; - launching the Community Action Plan Partnership for Pontypridd. - taking steps to prevent road traffic accidents in the community including... - delivering road safety initiatives; - Enforcing parking restrictions at schools.
+- delivering community safety services and programmes that involve residents including: - promoting responsible drinking in our communities. - launching the Community Action Plan Partnership for Pontypridd. - taking steps to prevent road traffic accidents in the community including, - o delivering road safety initiatives. - enforcing parking restrictions at schools.

-- fewer people will reoffend as a result of the preventative programme DIVERT; - we will also introduce a measure that will show how safe our residents feel in our Town Centres.
+• fewer people will reoffend as a result of the preventative programme DIVERT.
+We will also introduce a measure that will show how safe our residents feel in our Town Centres.